 Crowded with students, photocopy shops and food joints, Delhi’s Hudson lane is a busy area.
-To please the new crop of students every season, this area witnesses hip restaurants and fashion-forward boutiques spring to life.
+To please the new crop of students every season, this area witnesses hip restaurants and fashion-forward boutiques spring to life frequently.
 Even then, very few eateries in the area have struck the idea of being inclusive and accessible to everyone.

 “There are a lot of cool places with amazing ideas here but we do not always find restaurants where we dine next to or interact with, say, transgenders or people who are differently-abled”, says Aakanksha De, a student of Psychology, who is interested in pursuing a career in the field of Disability Rights.

 But then for a place that does not know how to survive without change, the idea of inclusivity in the food space is slowly finding its way.
 Back in January 2016, a group of six friends in a bid to do something different came up with the idea of a restaurant, Echoes, and decided to focus on three things – great food, a stunning ambience, and a hundred percent differently-abled service staff.

 “It wasn’t an easy idea.
 We wanted to be different and at the same time, we wanted to contribute to society.
 But we really didn’t know how it would pan out”, Prateek Babbar, owner of the restaurant says.
 After two years now, the restaurant boasts of three chains across two metro cities and employs around 70 differently-abled people.

 Prince, one of the members of the service crew, who started working with Echoes since its launch, is a happier, more confident person now.
 “At times, I travel and train others.
 I meet people who are differently-abled and have colleagues who face the same problems as I do.
 It has helped me feel less lonely”, he says.